open-horizon/open-horizon.github.io/docs/installing/preparing_edge_cluster.md

       ```
       {: codeblock}

-   3. For more information about Kubernetes DNS, see the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).
+   3. For more information about Kubernetes DNS, see the [Kubernetes documentation ](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/){:target="_blank"}{: .externalLink}.

 4. Check the status: